 This results in some formulas becoming simpler.
 Some examples are:

-Compared to Euclidean geometry, hyperbolic geometry presents numerous difficulties for a coordinate system: the sum of the angles of a quadrilateral is always less than 360 degrees; there are no equidistant lines, so a proper Euclidean rectangle would need to be enclosed by two lines and two hypercycles; parallel-transporting a line segment around a quadrilateral causes it to rotate when it returns to the origin; etc.
+Compared to Euclidean geometry, hyperbolic geometry presents many difficulties for a coordinate system: the angle sum of a quadrilateral is always less than 360°; there are no equidistant lines, so a proper rectangle would need to be enclosed by two lines and two hypercycles; parallel-transporting a line segment around a quadrilateral causes it to rotate when it returns to the origin; etc.

 There are however different coordinate systems for hyperbolic plane geometry.
 All are based around choosing a point (the origin) on a chosen directed line (the x-axis) and after that many choices exist.